BeautyScientist/GSDIANOZAS/README.md

 “Obedience isn't virtue if it overrides conscience.
 This quote nails the difference: dogma obeys orders; wisdom does what’s right.
 True morality isn’t about being told—it’s about knowing and choosing.
 Be guided by reason, not just rules.”

+#### **Constraints are a good thing**

+One of the reasons my habit of writing articles every other day works so well is that I am reasonably strict about the constraint I’ve placed on myself that they can only take 10 minutes.
+This means that I don’t have any inhibitions about starting them because I know they’ll be done in 10 minutes.
+It also means that whilst I’m working on them, I know I’ve got to deliver before the alarm on my watch goes off.

+The counter example is watching YouTube videos.
+Especially since they’ve introduced shorts, it’s so easy just to start watching something to see if it’s as interesting as the title suggests.
+(It isn’t.)
+What started off as a quick diversion between Tasks turn into an hour or sometimes two hour long mish mash.
+Basically, a constraint means you get stuff done.
+No constraint means you fiddle around.

+I suppose the ultimate constraint is that we will have a finite lifespan.
+So we really ought to be focusing on the stuff we really want to get done all the stuff that just happens to cross our line of sight.

+So to take this to its ultimate conclusion, the most productive thing I can do is set a length of time to work on one’s priorities.
+That’s something that I don’t do.
+I should think about starting.

 #### **The biggest distraction of all**

 Although my biggest battle in the war on distraction is beating things like the Internet, the media and interesting but unproductive projects, it’s also the biggest distraction of all.